KCL-Electronics/traefik-cdn-whitelist/readme.md

       pollInterval: 2s
 ```

-(In the above example, the `pluginproviderdemo` plugin will be loaded from the path `./plugins-local/src/github.com/KCL-Electronics/traefik-cdn-whitelist`.)
+(In the above example, the `traefik-cdn-whitelist` plugin will be loaded from the path `./plugins-local/src/github.com/KCL-Electronics/traefik-cdn-whitelist`.)

 ## Defining a Plugin